Read the latest News.

 - The goal of this business is not medicine for the many, but profit for the few.

-- NOLA Cannabis Co. will be selling cannabis products to college students while neighborhood children are visiting Nix Library next door.
+- NOLA Cannabis Co. will be selling marijuana to college students and other customers while neighborhood children are visiting Nix Library next door—a disturbing conjunction of events.

 - “Family-friendly” events have been promised on-site—no doubt to groom the next generation of customers, whether they explicitly say it or not.